authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 ....bimi-version = %x76 *WSP "=" *WSP %x42.49.4d.49 1DIGIT

-a= Trust Authorities (plain-text; OPTIONAL).
+a= Trust Authorities (plain-text; URI; OPTIONAL).
 A reserved value.

 ....ABNF:

 ....bimi-authorities = %x61 *WSP "=" \[bimi-location-uri\]

-f= Supported Image Formats (comma-separated plain-text list of values; OPTIONAL; default is "png").
-Comma-separated list of three or four character filename extensions denoting the available file formats.
-Supported raster formats are TIFF (tiff, tif), PNG (png), and JPEG (jpg, jpeg).
-Supported vector formats are SVG (svg).

-....ABNF:

-....bimi-format-ext = \[FWS\] 3*4(ALPHA / DIGIT) \[FWS\]

-....bimi-formats = %x66 *WSP "=" bimi-format-ext *("," bimi-format-ext) \[","\]

 l= locations (URI; REQUIRED).
 The value of this tag is a comma separated list of base URLs representing the location of the brand indicator files.
 All clients MUST support use of at least 2 location URIs, used in order.
 Clients MAY support more locations.
-Initially the supported transport is HTTPS only.
+The supported transport is HTTPS only.

 ....ABNF: